Friday, April 25th, 2025 - San Bernardino, CA.

-In an attempt to shut the citizens of San Bernardino’s full City Council representation from selecting who will be the new City Manager, several members will proceed on the weekend of April 25th to select a new City Manager.
+In an attempt to shut the citizens of San Bernardino’s full City Council representation from selecting who will be the new City Manager, the city council will proceed over the weekend of April 25th to select a new City Manager to the exclusion of Mayor Helen Tran.

-While city governance has been problematic with insurmountable challenges with management issues surrounding homelessness, City mandates, funding and alleged corruption issues, San Bernardino is once again faced with hiring a new City Manager, and this time around members are breaking from the full council’s involvement as well as that of the Mayor, Helen Trans.
+While city governance has been problematic with insurmountable challenges with management issues surrounding homelessness, City mandates, funding and alleged corruption issues, San Bernardino is once again faced with hiring a new City Manager, and this time around members are breaking from the Mayor’s involvement.

-In San Bernardino, there only needs to be 5 of the 8 council elected council members to make such a significant decision, and that is just what is going to happen over a two day period, Friday, April 25th and then again on Sunday, April 27th.
+In San Bernardino, there only needs to be 5 of the 8 elected council members to make such a significant decision, and of this report we do not know if any council members are being excluded, but the voting proceedings will take place over a two day period, Friday, April 25th and then again on Sunday, April 27th.

-At the time of this news announcement, no specific reasons were given for the city council members and Mayor’s shut out for this decision, but in a March 25 article from the Voice 50 online news, it was reported that this situation became a firestorm of an issue when:
+At the time of this news announcement, no specific reasons were given for the Mayor’s shut out, but in a March 25 article from the Voice 50 online news, it was reported that this situation became a firestorm of an issue when:

 (To see the full article from Voice 50, log on at):